What is Considered Fluent in a Language? 6 Questions to Find Out if You Are

 All you need to do is ask yourself the six valuable questions below.

 - The Challenge of Defining “Fluent”

 - 6 Questions to Check if You’re Fluent

 Merriam-Webster Dictionary defines “fluent” as “capable of using a language easily and accurately.”
 However, “easily” may seem vague, at best.
 This makes the definition highly flexible.

 Plus, there are different degrees of fluency.
 Language classification systems and language proficiency tests attempt to quantify levels of fluency on clear scales, so if you really want to approximate your level of fluency, a test can help.

 Finally, the word “fluent” can (and does) mean different things to different people.
 Since the main idea is that you need to speak a language “easily,” everyone can hold a different idea about what this means.
 To some people, this might just mean being able to hold a basic conversation.
 To others, it means being able to communicate or understand nearly any idea on any topic.

 That all being said, there are some basic questions you can ask yourself to get an idea of how close you are to what’s commonly accepted as fluency.
 So let’s find out how fluent you are!

-Another easy way to transition towards thinking in your target language is through journaling.
+One simple way to transition toward thinking in your target language is through journaling.
 Each day, set aside 15 minutes to write about your day so far, what you did and how you’re feeling in your target language.
 Doing this will encourage you to think in your target language and save you the effort of translating in your head.